jmgilman/bapi/README.md

 ## Storage

 The API can be configured to pull files down from various backends.
-Currently this includes locally or downloading from an Amazon S3 bucket.
+Currently this includes locally, loading a key from Redis, or downloading from an Amazon S3 bucket.
 See the environment variables section below for more details.

-* **BAPI_STORAGE**: `s3`
+* **BAPI_STORAGE**: `local` or `redis` or `s3`

-Note that internally the API uses the `boto3` Python package which pulls authentication details from various places.
+Note that internally the API uses the `boto3` Python package for S3 which pulls authentication details from various places.
 See the [documentation][3] for more details.

+The Redis client can be configured to pull a pickle cache instead of expecting the raw contents of a Beancount ledger.
+In this case, the key is expected to contain a pickled version of the `(entries, errors, options)` tuple that is returned when the Beancount loader is called.
+This can greatly improve startup speeds on large ledgers as it removes the need to parse it again.

 ## Authentication